-Even when you consider the protein-boosting effect of the peas and garbanzo beans, this still looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas, garbanzo beans, flaxseed and alfalfa meal, this still looks like the profile of a kibble containing a significant amount of meat.

-Timberwolf Platinum dry dog food is a meat-based kibble using a significant amount of named meat ingredients as its main source of animal protein, thus earning the brand 5 stars.
+TimberWolf Platinum is a meat-based dry dog food using a significant amount of various species as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.